WCC regularly hosts and co-hosts curated conversations, workshops, and events about timely civic engagement topics.

 Civic Matters: Voting Workshop

-A discussion about issues surrounding voting, creating a voting plan, gaining knowledge about voting rights, and learning how to get involved in voter outreach and voter advocacy.
+Attendees discussed issues surrounding voting, creating a voting plan, gaining knowledge about voting rights, and learning how to get involved in voter outreach and voter advocacy.
 Participants learned about the importance of voting, the role of voter suppression, and how to vote in 2020 and beyond.
+Find a personalized NYC voting plan and corresponding resources for voting and participation.

 WEDNESDAY AUGUST 26, 2020